 Unnecessary Waste Paper Sent to Landfills

 In the United States, consumption of paper has been increasing for a long time, and the amount of paper going into landfills has increased right alongside the amount of paper purchased.
-The EPA 2009 fact sheet reports that a staggering 28 percent of the average landfill in the United States is taken up by paper and 74.2 percent of all office paper is recycled.
+According to the EPA, a staggering 25 percent of the average landfill in the United States is taken up by paper and 74.2 percent of all office paper is recycled.
 The fact of the matter though is that paper is easy to recycle.
 Virtually all communities in the nation now offer paper and cardboard recycling, but not all paper gets recycled.
-According to Learner.org, only 25 percent of post-consumer paper is recycled each year in America.
+Only 25 percent of post-consumer paper is recycled each year in America.
 There are compelling reasons to drastically increase this percentage, especially the need to improve the way landfills function to breakdown waste materials.

 Not only is paper filling up landfills when consumers first discard it, but many people do not realize that it can take five to 15 years for paper to breakdown in a landfill.
 When paper does breakdown in a landfill, it is usually due to an anaerobic instead of an aerobic process of decomposition.
 Anaerobic is a lack of air and is caused by the compression systems in landfills that reduce the amount of space the garbage takes up.
 While this process of compression keeps the volume down, in taking away the air pockets between items, the natural aerobic decomposition is prevented.
 In the case of paper, anaerobic decomposition is detrimental since it produces methane gas.
 Methane is combustible and highly dangerous, making landfills a greater environmental hazard.